Altarax/Jarvis/README.md

 Just trying to have fun creating an homemade assistant using Chat GPT API.

 # Goals
 [x] - Be faster.
-Complicated because it's the time that take ChatGPT that slow everything
+Complicated because it's basically the time that takes ChatGPT that slows everything
 [x] - Connect my ESP32 devices to control my house with the assistant
 [x] - Connect it to internet for meteo and news (can't use GPT for this)
 [x] - Deploy it on a Raspberry Pi